 Japan has also been by far our favourite country to shoot video content and really push our creative and artistic side.
-With only a short amount of time we wanted to visit the top cities in under 2 weeks.
+With only a short amount of time we wanted to visit the top cities in under 2 weeks which we have included in our 2 week Japan guide.

 Getting around Japan – Why you need a Japan Rail Pass.